sallylin831006/github_test/RESPONSE.md

 - Introduction to all my works

-1. Add git ignore and new xcode project
+1.Add git ignore and new Xcode project
-2. Read the doc about GitHub User API
+2.Read the doc about GitHub User API
-3. Use Postman to check if GitHub User API is aviliable
-4. User singlton to build HttpClient setting
+3.Use Postman to check if GitHub User API is available 4.User singleton to build HttpClient setting
-5. Use struct with Codable including image from “avatar_url”, “login”, and “site_admin”.
+5.Use struct with Codable including images from “avatar_url”, “login”, and “site_admin”.
-6. Register nib for tableView and tableView Cell
-7. Fetch data and show list in tableView
+6.Register nib for tableView and tableView Cell 7.Fetch data and show list in tableView
-8. Use Kingfisher for downloading and caching images
-9. Found that GitHub User API has already limit results to 100
-10. Refactoring from MVC to MVVM
+8.Use Kingfisher for downloading and caching images 9.Found that GitHub User API has already limited results to 100 10.Refactoring from MVC to MVVM
-11. Implement dtail page when clicking on an user in the list
-12. Implement with multithread to better user experience
-13. Implement JGProgressHUD to hadle error with result type failure
+11.Implement detail page when clicking on a user in the list 12.Implement with multithread to better user experience 13.Implement JGProgressHUD to handle error with result type failure
 14. I Found let use `?per_page=100` can limit results to 100 users in total.

 # **Goal**